benganor/BGO/_pages/about.md

 I have explored auditory plasticity in healthy and diseased brains and examined cortical control over courtship-related ultrasonic vocalizations.

-I am searching for a company where I can use next-generation technology to further our understanding of the brain and solve real-world problems.
+I am searching for new roles where I can solve real-world problems with data-driven solutions.